 Warm weather and allergy season are hitting many cities across the United States right now.
 Most people will reach for a bottle of medicine when those allergies turns to a real head cold and sore throat.
 Cough syrup is fine, if you're into that sort of thing, but we prefer natural home remedies that soothe and comfort.
 To us, there's nothing more natural than a bourbon cough syrup for grownups.

 In fact, people have been using alcohol to cure illness and soothe babies for decades.
-One particular writer here at Wide Open Eats worked with a gentleman who swore the only way to nip the flu at the bud was to drink tequila.
-And, of course, we're all aware of how a finger of whiskey can soothe a teething baby.
+One writer here at Wide Open Eats worked with a gentleman who swore the only way to nip the flu in the bud was to drink tequila.
+And, of course, we're all aware of how a little bit of whiskey rubbed on the gums can soothe a teething baby.

 How to Make Bourbon Cough Syrup

 All you'll need for this recipe is 2 ounces bourbon, the lemon juice from half of a lemon, 2 to 4 ounces water and 1 tablespoon honey.
 Heat everything together in a little saucepan on the stovetop, just until you can see the steam rising off the liquid.
 Enjoy this concoction as a nightcap on colder evenings, and sip it when you're sick for a good night's rest.
 We enjoy this remix on a hot toddy when we're perfectly healthy, too.

 If you are sick, the bourbon will help you go to sleep.
 Honey does soothe a raw throat, as will warm liquid.
 There's also evidence that honey is a cough suppressant.
 Lemons can pretty much cure anything, it seems with that powerful vitamin C. If you want a little more healing power, consider brewing some ginger tea to add in place of the water since ginger has anti-inflammatory properties.
 This cold remedy is easily made with the simplest ingredients you always have on hand, even when a hacking cold or illness has you feeling low.